The first ever London Stock Exchange-listed law firm, Brum-HQ'd Gateley continues to boost its practice offering and ever-increasing trainee intake.

 Vacation scheme applicants who make the shortlist are then invited to attend a half-day assessment over Easter.
 This involves some group and individual exercises, plus an interview with HR and a partner.
 This interview covers the candidate's application form and the reasons why they're interested in the firm.
 During the scheme, students complete a research and presentation exercise, and undergo another interview.

-Vacation schemes take place over Easter and summer (June and July).
+Vacation schemes take place in June and July.
 Schemes are run in the Leicester, Leeds, Manchester, London, Reading, Birmingham and Nottingham offices.
 Each summer placement lasts two weeks.
 Everyone gathers in Birmingham for some administrative wrangling and initial training before dispersing to their assigned offices.

 Vacation schemers spend their visit in a single department where they “tackle genuine work rather than irrelevant tasks,” current trainees told us.
 As one reported: “I drafted a letter to a client and later found out the team had included part of my work in the final version.”
 Vacation schemers also attend presentations from other departments to get a sense of what's happening across the firm.